Making a deputation to Council

 Fareham Borough Council has adopted a Deputation Scheme for all its committee meetings which form the Council's Committee Structure.
 The scheme allows anyone currently living or working in the Borough to speak on a specific topic which falls within the Council's powers and functions.
 This page outlines the guidelines and rules for speaking at a full Council meeting.

-Full Council meetings are held 7 times a year and take place in the Council Chamber, however deputations cannot be made at Annual Council in May.
-These meetings are attended by all 31 Fareham Borough Councillors.
-Further information about our Council meetings including a full list of meetings dates can be found here - Council Meetings
+Full Council meetings are held 7 times a year and take place in the Council Chamber.
+However, deputations cannot be made at the Annual Council meeting in May.
+Council meetings are attended by all 31 Fareham Borough Councillors.
+Further information about our Council meetings, including a full list of meetings dates, can be found here: Council Meetings

 In order to make a deputation you must formally notify us in writing.
-This can be done via email, by post, completing a form at the Civic Offices or by completing this online form - Deputation Request.
-Once your request has been received, you will receive confirmation which will also advise you of the meeting venue and the time you should attend.
+This can be done via email, by post, completing a form at the Civic Offices or by completing this online form: Deputation Request.

 If you would like to speak at a full Council meeting you may do so on any topic, but we ask that you adhere to a few ground rules:

 - A deputation request providing brief details of the points you wish to raise must be submitted to Democratic Services by noon 2 working days before the meeting – for example; if the meeting is to be held on a Thursday evening, your deputation must be received by noon on Tuesday.